casrou/ungbolig/README.md

 - Organize your waiting list.

-- Export CSV (For Google MyMaps import)
+- Export CSV (For Google MyMaps import / Currently only available for WPF)

 ## Getting started
 ### Console (Unix/Windows)